HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 function from scikit-image.
 The label function is an example of [connected component analysis]( https://datacarpentry.org/image-processing/08-connected-components.html#connected-component-analysis) .
-Connected component analysis will go through the entire image and assign each connected region a unique integer value.
+Connected component analysis will go through the entire image, determine which parts of the segmentation are connected to each other and form separate objects.
+Then it will assign each connected region a unique integer value.
 Let's try it.

 ```python
 # Import the label function